What Is Lean FIRE? The Minimalist’s Way To Retire Early

 About the Author

 Sam worked in investing banking for 13 years.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
+In 2012, Sam was able to Lean FIRE at the age of 34 largely due to his investments and a severance package.

 He's currently most interest in real estate crowdfunding to take advantage of lower valuations in the heartland of America.
 He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.